jfmonteil/Splunk_to_Neo4J/README.md

 ## Prerequisites

 I have used Pentaho 8.3 EE so Splunk steps were already in.
-If you use EE please download Splunk step from the marketplace.
+If you use CE please download Splunk step from the marketplace.

 Latest steps from Neo4J here: https://github.com/knowbi/knowbi-pentaho-pdi-neo4j-output/releases/